-Additionally, WIRED is a partner in ClimateDesk a journalistic on-line collaboration dedicated to exploring the impact—human, environmental, economic, political—of a changing climate.
-The individual that WIRED hires would be expected to contribute stories to ClimateDesk in addition to their blogging responsibilities.
 WIRED has asked you to come in for a first interview and to bring a portfolio of your writing samples to the interview.
-In addition, WIRED has asked you to write a short piece on a new and promising design or technology that claims to reduce the amount of CO2 in the atmosphere and thus mitigate the impact of present and future climate change.
-You will present your blog to an interview team at your first interview.
-At the end of the presentation, your interview team, comprised of your classmates, your teacher and perhaps others, will ask you questions about the design and technology.
+In addition, WIRED has asked you to write a short piece on a new and promising technology or practice that claims to be able to reduce the amount of CO2 in the atmosphere thus mitigating the impact of present and future climate change.
+You will present your blog to an interview team comprised of your classmates and your teacher.
+At the end of the presentation, your interview team will have the opportunity to ask you questions.

 WIRED has e-mailed you instructions for your blog presentation: